jjensn/MiThings/INSTALL.md

 7. Select a name for your master switch (this is the switch that will control all 4 zones).
 For example, I use "Living Room Master" as all 4 zones are in the same room.
 8. Enter the HUB mac address (from Pre-req step #1, formatting is IMPORTANT "AA:BB:CC:DD:EE:FF")
 9. Select the number of zones you want to control (MiLight supports up to 4 zones).
 10. Select "Next" **NOTE: There are usability issues here.
 Don't hit back.
-If you make a mistake, uninstall the hub from the main app and retry.**
+If you make a mistake, uninstall the wifi hub from the main app and retry.**
 10. Depending on the integer entered, additional fields will appear.
 11. Enter the name of each zone (these will be your switch names).
 I suggest names like "Kitchen", "Dining Room", "Hallway"
 12. "Done"